-Physics 1A, 1B, 1D and 1C constitute a two-year sequence in general physics which is required of, or recommended for, major students in physics and astronomy and of students in pre-engineering, pre-mining, and pre-chemistry, Physics 1A and 1B are required of students in architecture, and Physics 1A and either 1B, 1C or 1D are required of major students in chemistry.
-Other students may elect any part of the course but at least two parts are necessary to meet the laboratory requirement for the Junior Certificate.
+Physics 1A, 1B, 1D and 1C constitute a two-year sequence in general physics which is required of, or recommended for, major students in physics and astronomy and of students in pre-engineering, pre-mining, and pre-chemistry.
+Physics 1A and 1B are required of students in architecture, and Physics 1A and either 1B, 1C or 1D are required of major students in chemistry.
+Other students may elect any part of the course but at least two parts are necessary to meet the laboratory requirement for the degree of Associate in Arts or upper division standing.
 Physics 1A is prerequisite to any of the other courses in this sequence.

-Students who have credit for courses 2A-2B or 4A-4B may receive additional credit of not more than one and one-half units for each of courses 1A and 1B. and not more than two units for each of courses 1C and 1D.
+Students who have credit for courses 2A-2B or 4A-4B may receive additional credit of not more than one and one-half units for each of courses 1A and 1B, and not more than two units for each of courses 1C and 1D.
 In general, not more than twelve units of credit will be given for any amount of lower division work.
 Credit in excess of twelve units will be given only in exceptional cases, when approved by the department.

 1A.
 General Physics: Mechanics of Solids.
-(3) I. II.
+(3) I, II.

-Mr. Adams, Mr. Éllís, Mr. Dodd, Mr. Watson Lecture and laboratory, four hours; demonstration one hour.
-Fee. \$5.
+Mr. Adams, Mr. Leonard, Mr. Dodd

+Lecture and laboratory, four hours; demonstration one hour.
+Fee, \$5.